 The 'plastic' problem is Global and needs to be addressed from both a global and local perspective.
 As with single use plastic shopping bags we have proved that we can act and can make a difference.
 This issue is huge and needs to be addressed now, before it is too late, with an attempt to clear up the current mess which is now in the food chain, adversely affecting species and geological sediments.

 Long term accumulation of plastics, some will never degrade

-within our lifetimes.
+during our lifetimes.

 Polypropylene, the World's second most widely produced plastic.
 Rope remains in tact for millennia.
 It kills indiscriminately.

 Discarded and lost fishing nets continue fishing until they are recovered...